 The number of whole tusks exported from 1980-2014 was 1,624 of which of 499 were exported before the trade ban in 1990 and 1,125 were exported after 1990.
 These figures include most but not all of the hunting trophy exports during the given period.
-There is a separate category for trophy exports in the database and the trophy exports not appearing in the 'tusks' category have been added to the overall totals.
+There is a separate category for trophy exports in the database and the trophy exports not appearing in the 'tusks' category have been added to the overall totals.12

-The total quantity of ivory exported from 1980-2014 is estimated as 365 tonnes of which 156 tonnes was exported from 1980-1989 and 209 tonnes were exported after the trade ban from 1990-2014 (Fig.9 page 30).
+The total quantity of ivory exported from 1980-2014 is estimated as 365 tonnes of which 156 tonnes was exported from 1980-1989 and 209 tonnes were exported after the trade ban from 1990-2014 (Fig.9 page 35).
 These numbers include the two exports of ivory in 'one-off' sales in 1999 (19.963 tonnes) and 2008 (3.764 tonnes).
 Martin et al. (2012) concluded that the range states lost between 66-75% of the value of this ivory that might have been expected under normal trading conditions.

 The current annotation affecting the export of whole tusks from Zimbabwe is such that, apart from the raw ivory exported in one-off sales it might be expected that all exports from 1990 onwards would fall into the category of hunting trophies.
 This is not the case.
-For example in 2003 the database reports 43 exports from Zimbabwe: 9 of these were hunting trophies ("H"), 29 were for primarily commercial purposes ("T") and 5 were personal possessions ('P").
+For example in

-&lt;sup>9 Because the ivory is coming mainly from two regions where the populations are rapidly approaching extinction, the mean tusk weight is low and, hence, the ivory value is low.
+9. Because the ivory is coming mainly from two regions where the populations are rapidly approaching extinction, the mean tusk weight is low and, hence, the ivory value is low.

-&lt;sup>10 The prices given by Bradley-Martin & Vigne (2014) are end-market prices for raw ivory and it cannot be expected that the price realised at the point of export from Africa would be as high.
-Although Zimbabwe managed to realise export prices before the ivory trade ban in1989 that were close to the end-market price, this was generally not the case for most African range states exporting ivory.
+^{10.} The prices given by Bradley-Martin & Vigne (2014) are end-market prices for raw ivory and it cannot be expected that the price realised at the point of export from Africa would be as high.
+Although Zimbabwe managed to realise export prices before the ivory trade ban in 1989 that were close to the end-market price, this was generally not the case for most African range states exporting ivory.
 We have assumed that the export price from Africa (if there were a legal market) would be half of the price reported by Bradley-Martin & Vigne (2014).

-&lt;sup>11 For the period 1979-1987 Princen (2003) observes: "Of the ivory-producing countries, only Zimbabwe brought in a level of revenue (\$63-\$76/kg) close to the value of raw ivory earned in Japan (\$85-\$99kg).
+11. For the period 1979-1987 Princen (2003) observes: "Of the ivory-producing countries, only Zimbabwe brought in a level of revenue (\$63-\$76/kg) close to the value of raw ivory earned in Japan (\$85-\$99kg).
 For other producer states, the revenues ranged from \$6-\$15/kg.
 Zimbabwe, unlike the other states, had actively managed elephants during the 1980s, marketing ivory in such a manner to gain the largest proportion of rents possible."

-&lt;sup>12 This increases the overall number of exports by about 9%: 1980-1989 - 522 exports; 1990-2014 - 1,248 exports; total 1980-2014 - 1,770 exports.
+12. This increases the overall number of exports by about 9%: 1980-1989 - 522 exports; 1990-2014 - 1,248 exports; total 1980-2014 - 1,770 exports.

-&lt;sup>13 This situation had changed markedly by 2013: the database reported 42 exports from Zimbabwe of which 37 were hunting trophies ("H"), 1 was for primarily commercial purposes ("T") and 4 were personal possessions ('P").
+2003 the database reports 43 exports from Zimbabwe: 9 of these were hunting trophies ("H"), 29 were for primarily commercial purposes ("T") and 5 were personal possessions ('P").
+13

-There is very poor correspondence between the exports reported by Zimbabwe and the imports reported by the importing countries (Fig.10 page 31).
+There is very poor correspondence between the exports reported by Zimbabwe and the imports reported by the importing countries (Fig.10 page 36).
 The importing countries are shown in Table 5 (below).
 This situation would change radically with a trade conducted by open auctions.